operantnetworks/ndn-ind/README.md

 --------------------------------------------------------------
-NDN-CPP:  A Named Data Networking client library for C++ and C
+NDN-IND:  A Named Data Networking client library for C++ and C
 --------------------------------------------------------------

-NDN-CPP is a new implementation of a Named Data Networking client library written in C++ and C.
+NDN-IND is a new implementation of a Named Data Networking client library written in C++ and C.
 It is wire format compatible with the NDN-TLV encoding.

-NDN-CPP conforms to the NDN Common Client Libraries API and your application should follow this public API: http://named-data.net/doc/ndn-ccl-api/ .
+NDN-IND conforms to the NDN Common Client Libraries API and your application should follow this public API: http://named-data.net/doc/ndn-ccl-api/ .
 Further classes and methods are in the Doxygen-generated documentation.